racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/formapi.md

-#Form and Wizard API
+#Form API

+In this section you can find the API documentation of the methods to create forms in a PyLabs Application.
-Following methods are available in the wizard dialect.
+The methods to create a form are available in the name space `q.gui.form.`.

 ###createForm()